Jack-Ji/jok/README.md

 ```

 Noticed yet?
 That's right, you don't need to write main function, `jok` got your back.
-Your game is deemed as a separate package to `jok`'s runtime.
+The game is deemed as a separate package to `jok`'s runtime as a matter of fact.
 Your responsibility is to provide 3 pub functions: `init/loop/quit`, that's all (pretty much).

 Of course, you can customize some setup settings, such as width/height/title/position of window,